 - Its maintenance is low, and design varieties are high as well as with good shining.

-- It comes as sleek, high gloss formats, mattes, muted, and rustic textures.
+- It comes in sleek, high gloss formats, mattes, muted, and rustic textures.

 Marble Stone in Internal Paving